Asasco/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory including hidden files
+Display the contents list of your current directory in hidden file